 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to create a thread in response to the provided prompt for each forum.
-Each thread must be at least 400 words and demonstrate course-related knowledge (Dr. Dobson’s assigned works and/or the core text, as well as video/audio content).
-In addition to the thread, the student is required to reply to at least 2 other classmates’ threads.
-Each reply must be at least 200 words.
+Discussion are collaborative learning experiences.
+Therefore, the student is required to create a thread in response to the provided prompt for each discussion.
+Each discussion thread must be at least 400 words and demonstrate course-related knowledge (Dr. Dobson’s assigned works and/or the core text, as well as video/audio content).
+In addition to the discussion thread, the student is required to reply to at least 2 other classmates’ discussion threads.
+Each discussion reply must be at least 200 words.

 The student will locate a mental health professional or pastoral counselor actively involved in counseling divorced and remarried couples and blended families in the student’s local area.
 The student will prepare at least 10 questions for a 45–60-minute interview with the professional, and then summarize his/her findings in a 6–8 page summary (not including Title Page) in current APA style documenting the interview, including a copy of the questions asked.